Death of Kumanjayi Walker: Police reinforcements flown in

 A police superintendent approved the evacuation of the station as officers in the station were concerned it could be breached.
 The decision to evacuate was overturned by senior officers as the officers were preparing to leave.
 Just after 9pm, the ambulance from Yuelamu arrived with two nurses.
 At 10:50pm, a plane landed at the airstrip with six police officers from Alice Springs.
-A convoy of three vehicles left the station to collect them two police vehicles with an ambulance in-between the police vehicles.
+A convoy of three vehicles left the station to collect them, consisting of two police vehicles with an ambulance in-between the police vehicles.
 The ambulance was a ruse so that local people would think that the plane was the Royal Flying Doctor Service come to fly Walker to hospital.
 After collecting the officers, the two police vehicles left the airstrip without the ambulance.
 Angered by the turn of events, a man in a crowd threw a stone at the ambulance as it sped past driving back to the station, smashing the windscreen and causing a head injury to the female nurse driving.
 She later likened the people in the crowd to a movie scene "when you see the zombies are coming for you."

 At about 1:30am, police Territory Response Group members arrived via plane from Darwin.
 With the police reinforcements preparing themselves in riot gear at the station, many of the local people decided to return to their homes for the night.
 Members of Walker's family were not notified of his death in the police cell until 8 am the next day.

 Some members of the Aboriginal community have since blamed Walker's death on the absence of medical staff at the clinic or the RFDS decision not to attend the incident.
 Subsequently, Yuendumu elders successfully demanded that the local clinic manager, who had been out of town at the time having her vandalised car repaired, not be allowed to return.